NMC-CRS/semantic-segmentation-of-historical-terraces-on-public-lands/README.md

 The scripts included here require Python 3.10 maximum.
 This workflow uses the following packages: `pandas`, `rasterio`, `shapely`, `geopandas`, `matplotlib`, `scikit-learn`, `scikit-image`, `tensorboard`, `torch_snippets`, `albumentations`, `torchmetrics`, `pycocotools`, and `tifffile`.

 ## File organization
-These scripts require this specific file organization of input and output folders, as it uses hard-coded relative paths that follow this structure:
+These scripts require this specific file organization of input and output folders, as it uses hard-coded relative paths that follow this structure (see dummy dataset for example):

 ```bash
 ├── CNN_data